frwssr/frwssr_cloneitem/README.md

 - *renamepostfix* - Customize the text appended to the field passed with `renamefield`.
 Will do nothing, if `renamefield` is not present.
 Defaults to “ (Copy)”.
 - *unsetfields* - Pass the IDs of one or more fields to be unset—and the (optional) desired unset values—to have them unset/altered.
 If no value is provided, field will be set to an empty string.
 Be aware, that commas (`,`) and the pipe character (`|`) cannot be part of an unset value.
-You can use HTML characters, though, need to have the `\html` attribute on the outputting field for it to render as desired.
+You may use encoded HTML characters, though need to have the ` html` attribute on the outputting field for it to render as desired.
 Pattern: `id|,id|unset value`.
 Example: `unsetfields="slug,date,islive|❌"`.